decagondev/CSEU3_hashtables_bc/README.md

 We know them as objects in JavaScript and dictionaries in Python but they are an abstract data structure

 ## What are the component parts of a hash table?
 Hash tables consist of a storage data structure and a hashing function under the hood. the base data structure we will use today will be using an Array or more specifically a Dynamic Array.
 We will discuss some differences today.
+Also contains a hashing function